aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

   3. Set up the certificate of the account.
   4. If you need to support TLS, set the root certificate to be used when TLS verifies the identity of the server.
   5. If TLS needs to support two-way authentication, the client's private key path/index and corresponding certificate should also be set.
-  6. Set node information, such as endorsement node and sorting node numbers, address, host name.If TLS is enabled, the hostname field will be used to authenticate the server's identity, which is the same as the CN field in the server's TLS certificate.If TLS is not enabled, the host name is ignored.
+  6. Set node information, such as endorsement node and sorting node numbers, address, host name.
+If TLS is enabled, the hostname field will be used to authenticate the server's identity, which is the same as the CN field in the server's TLS certificate.
+If TLS is not enabled, the host name is ignored.
   7. Initialize the HTTP2 environment.
 + Wallet de-initialization:
   The content implemented by this interface includes: